Dyld Shared Cache

 • You don’t want to have LIEF cache artifacts on your system.

-By default, the caching is not enabled.
+By default, the cache mechanism is not enabled.

 References